RubeSilverberg/beliefgraph3/Belief_Graph_Math_Core.md

 ## Propagation Passes

+### Lite Mode: Iterative Convergence
+Lite mode uses an **iterative convergence approach**:
+1. **Edge Convergence**: Update all edge weights (typically converges immediately for assertions)
+2. **Node Convergence**: Iteratively update all node probabilities until convergence
+3. **Convergence Check**: Continue until maximum change < tolerance or max iterations reached

+### Heavy Mode: Single-Pass Topological Sort
-Both Lite and Heavy modes use a single topological sort-based pass to update all node probabilities.
-No iterative updates or convergence checks are performed in the main propagation logic.
+Heavy mode uses a single topological sort-based pass to update all node probabilities.
+No iterative updates or convergence checks are performed.

-### Topological Sort Algorithm
+### Topological Sort Algorithm (Heavy Mode Only)

-To guarantee that all parent nodes are updated before their children, the propagation order is determined by a topological sort of the directed acyclic graph (DAG):
+To guarantee that all parent nodes are updated before their children in Heavy mode, the propagation order is determined by a topological sort of the directed acyclic graph (DAG):

 **Algorithm:**
 1. Mark all nodes as unvisited.